MoAnasMajid/Benchmarking-Computer-Vision-Surveillance-Algorithms-for-Practical-Traffic-Applications/Implementation.md

     ### **A. Setup benchmark-**

       i.
-Ground-truth tracking data is to be placed under TrackEval/data/gt/mot_challenge/<Your_Challenge_Name>.
-In our case, let’s call the new challenge as ABC-train, i.e., create a directory content/TrackEval/data/gt/mot_challenge/ABC-train/ABC-01/gt.
+Ground-truth tracking data is to be placed under content/TrackEval/data/gt/mot_challenge/<Your_Challenge_Name>.
+In our case, let’s call the new challenge as ABC-train, i.e.,
+         create a directory content/TrackEval/data/gt/mot_challenge/ABC-train/ABC-01/gt.

       ii.
 Here we need to place two files in the directory-

-   i. gt.txt (one we dowloaded from the MOT17-09-SDP dataset)
+   A. gt.txt (one we dowloaded from the MOT17-09-SDP dataset)

-   ii. seqinfo.ini file with the following contents:
+   B. seqinfo.ini file with the following contents:

        [Sequence]
        name=ABC
        seqLength= number of frames (eg. 800)

     ### **B. Add tracker you want to evaluate-**